Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 └──────────────────┘
 ```

-Then we use the `scanf` command and read the the index of the first allocation `A` using the hanging pointer.
+Then we use the `scanf` command and read to the index of the first allocation `A` using the hanging pointer.
-We can overwrite this with the address of the secret plus 8.
+We can overwrite this with the address of the `secret` plus 8.

 ```
 ┌┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┐